Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Simon Belmont - SNES Sprite Design

 ![Simon SNES](Images/SNES-SPRITES.png)
+*Figure 10: Simon Belmont sprite sheet (SNES).
+The full 16-colour palette enables colour ramping to simulate metallic highlights; the whip is a curved multi-tile object rather than a flat colour overlay.*

 - Looking at Simon's SNES sprite after studying his NES version is a bit like comparing a pencil sketch to a painting.